Events

 Behavior

-Published when the (discounted) cart has been calculated.
+Published when a change to the cart has been detected and promotions have been evaluated.

 This event is published when the page is loaded and is published again when the content of the cart changes or the set of applied promotions changes.